pirsch-analytics/docs/content/settings/general.md

 ## Grouping Pages

 Pirsch supports two ways to group page statistics.
 The default is to use the path without any parameters, like `/my/page`).
 You can change it to group pages by the title instead.
 This can be useful if you use dynamically generated pages, like `/my/article?id=123`.
 The two options cannot be mixed.
 If you use the second option, make sure you sent the page title for every page view (pirsch.js does this automatically).
-We recommend using the human-readable paths (the default), as they are more user-friendly and reliable (users can add any parameter they want to the URL).
+We recommend using the human-readable paths (the default), as they are more user-friendly.

 ## Search Console